Grading Student Work

 - help students understand how their work is graded

-Sample criteria for a few different types of assignments are available via the following links.
+Sample criteria are available via the following links.

 - Create assignments that have clear goals and criteria for assessment.
 The better students understand what you’re asking them to do the more likely they’ll do it!